sshaban23/NLP/README.md

 A1: RESEARCH QUESTION:

-What are the most influential words that indicate a positive or negative sentiment in product reviews?
+"What are the most influential words that indicate a positive or negative sentiment in product reviews?"

 A2: OBJECTIVES OR GOALS: